Dedicating our lives to improve yours.

 In 1994, after more than 20 years of operation in Tulsa, Oklahoma, USA, we implemented our Global Classroom program to equip parents, caregivers, teachers, and professionals in the USA and around the globe with the educational tools, training, and mentorship needed to care for children with special needs.

-Together we will show the world that a diagnosis is not the measurement of a child’s potential to succeed.
+Together we will show the world that a diagnosis is not measuring a child’s potential to succeed.

 Opportunities for training

-We know it can be difficult or even impossible to find tools and resources to understand and help children with special needs succeed.
-That is why we offer a wide range of opportunities for learning.
+We know it can be challenging to find tools and resources to understand and help children with special needs succeed.
+That is why we offer a wide range of learning opportunities.
 We want to provide you with the resources and training you need to impact the children in your community.

 Whether you are local, national, or international, there is an opportunity for you.